 Note: the following list of courses is indicative and may be subject to change according to availability.

-- Understanding Human Rights I: Ideas and Contexts [10 ECTS]
+- Understanding Human Rights I: Ideas and Contexts [10 ECTS] (core module for Latin America Pathway Students; optional for other students)

 - Securing Human Rights I: Actors and Mechanisms, Skills and Strategies [10 ECTS]